dylan-ross/Rent-A-Tender/README.md

 ## MVP

-- Have a **RESTful JSON API**.
+- Have a RESTful JSON API.
-  - Build a **Ruby on Rails** server, exposing RESTful JSON endpoints.
+  - Build a Ruby on Rails server, exposing RESTful JSON endpoints.
-  - Build a database with at least 3 tables: Users, Bartenders, Jobs
+  - Build a database with 3 tables: Users, Bartenders, Jobs
-  - Utilize **Rails** to define bartender, user, and job models for interacting with the database.
+  - Utilize to define bartender, user, and job models for interacting with the database.
   - Implement working controller actions for Full CRUD on my jobs table